A deep dive on U.S. reading and math scores, and what to do about them

 "If the pandemic was the earthquake," Tom Kane says, "we're still dealing with the tsunami of chronic absenteeism that is slowing students' learning."

-Chronic absenteeism, defined as missing more than 10 percent of the school year, was already a problem, but soared after the pandemic's disruption of public schooling.
+Chronic absenteeism, defined as missing more than 10% of the school year, was already a problem, but soared after the pandemic's disruption of public schooling.

 The Scorecard includes absenteeism data for 20 states through spring of 2024.
 In those states, while chronic absenteeism continued to fall, more students are still missing more school than they were in 2019.